Skip to main content

 First-Time Renovators With High Standards

 Younger owners taking on their first major renovation.
 They want a process they can explain at a dinner party — and a builder whose name they can repeat to friends without hedging.
 Revolution runs an open-book pre-construction phase where we lock 75% of line items to firm pricing before demo.
 Weekly client meetings cover budget actuals against estimate.
-We pair clients with architects and designers we have worked with for years.
+We coordinate design and construction under one contract with independent architects and designers we have worked with for years.

 Downtown Condo Owners Who Don't Want to Manage the HOA